eSportsApp/.github/profile/README.md

 ## Contribution

 We appreciate everyone who wants to help.
-If you are interessted or you want more info about it feel free to join our discord or contact us via [email](mailto:fabian.maier@esportsapp.gg) (fabian.maier@esportsapp.gg)
+If you are interessted or you want more info about it feel free to join our discord or contact us via [email](mailto:fabian.m@esportsapp.gg) (fabian.m@esportsapp.gg)